 .
 Walter Ernst Laue died 13-10-1966, aged 73, in Monterey, California.
-As the Second World War progressed, Darby saw rapid promotion to the grade of lieutenant Colonel.
+As the Second World War progressed, Darby saw rapid promotion to the grade of Lieutenant Colonel.
 He was with the first U.S. troops sent to Northern Ireland at the outbreak of the war, and during his stay there, he became interested in the British Commandos.
 His interest was such that, when the U.S. Army decided to establish its Ranger units, he was assigned to direct their organization and training.
 Many of the original Rangers were volunteers from the Red Bull, the 34th Infantry Division.
 “Darby’s Rangers saw further action in the Italian Campaign.
 Darby received a second award, oak leaf cluster, of the DSC in 1943 for his gallantry in Sicily.
 Temporary back in the States, Darby in March 1945, returned to Italy for an observation tour with General of the Army Henry “Happy” Arnold.

-Death and burial ground of Darby, William Orlando “Bill”
+Death and burial ground of Darby, William Orlando “Bill”.

 On 30-04-1945, while Darby was issuing orders for the attack on Trento to cut off a German retreat, an 88 mm shell burst in the middle of the assembled officers and NCOs, killing Darby and a sergeant and wounding several others.
 Relying on the inspiration of their late commander, “Task Force Darby” continued on with their mission.
 Two days later, on 02-05-1945, all German forces in Italy surrendered.
 Darby, who was 34 at the time of his death, was posthumously promoted to Brigadier General as of the date.
 The United States Army suffered 318.274 killed and missing in all theatres of the war.
-He is buried at Fort Smith National Cemetery in Fort Smith, Sebastian County, Arkansas.